Health and Nutrition Sciences, B.S.

 A college-wide minimum of 24 credits in advanced courses in one department must be completed at Brooklyn College with a grade of C or higher in each course.

-The department chairperson or designee may allow substitutions for one or more course requirements, consistent with the educational goals of the program.
+The department chair or designee may allow substitutions for one or more course requirements, consistent with the educational goals of the program.

-Students pursuing a B.S. with a concentration in pre-health professions or thanatology who are planning to continue into pre-professional health programs (e.g., medicine, nursing, physical therapy, physician assistant), should consult with the Pre-Health Professions program to decide which courses to take for their intended graduate program.
+Students pursuing a B.S. with a pre-health professions or thanatology track who are planning to continue into pre-professional health programs (e.g., medicine, nursing, physical therapy, physician assistant), should consult with the Pre-Health Professions program to decide which courses to take for their intended graduate program.

 Student Learning Outcomes